A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Discussion

 \section{Discussion}

 In this paper, we presented the ARCANA simulator for mixed-signal hardware and validated its performance using the \ac{DYNAP-SE} chip.
 The advantage of ARCANA is its ability to use of the PyTorch ``autograd'' feature, which allows the optimization of the internal parameters of the network.
-While other similar simulators developed in parallel to this work have been proposed within the Rockpool framework~\citet{çakal2023training}, specifically tailored for DYNAP-SE2 chip~\cite{Richter_etal24}, ARCANA boasts a more versatile application and is generic to any processor incorporating \ac{DPI} based neuron models, independent of the specific simulation framework used.
+While other similar simulators developed in parallel to this work have been proposed within the Rockpool framework~\cite{çakal2023training}, specifically tailored for DYNAP-SE2 chip~\cite{Richter_etal24}, ARCANA boasts a more versatile application and is generic to any processor incorporating \ac{DPI} based neuron models, independent of the specific simulation framework used.
 This adaptability of ARCANA is achieved by fine-tuning parameters such as the positive-feedback exponential function parameters and the chip constant values, including the transistor slope factor and neuron capacitor.
 Furthermore, ARCANA allows us to optimize not only the weights but other parameters as well.
-Finally, we demonstrated the feasibility of implementing \ac{ETLP} in hardware and to apply it to online training in mixed signal hardware.
+In addition, ARCANA includes the possibility to apply mismatch into the neuron and synapse parameters found in the hardware.
+This mismatch can be included in the training framework, making the system more robust to variability in the biases.
+It also provides a more realistic environment for simulation, where the non-idealities of the hardware are taken into account.
+Finally, we demonstrated the feasibility of implementing \ac{ETLP} in hardware and applied it to online training in mixed signal hardware.
 This opens new doors to the development of new local learning rules in embedded systems that go beyond the ones presented so far~\cite{Khacef_etal23}.